 If you notice dry, light-brown spots on some of your leaves or even if your fiddle drops a few leaves due to underwatering, there’s still hope!
 Just resume your normal watering routine (or increase it) and keep a closer eye on the condition of your soil.

 Within a few weeks or a couple months at most, your tree should recover and start growing new, healthy leaves!

-If almost all of your leaves have dried out due to severe dehydration and several of your branches have died, you may be better off calling it quits and getting a new fiddle.
+If almost all of your leaves have dried out due to severe dehydration and several of your branches have died, you may be better off calling it quits and give up on a fiddle leaf fig.